airhorns/batman/README.md

 #### Managing contexts

 * `data-context="foo.bar"`: pushes a new context onto the context stack for children of this node.
 If the context is `foo.bar`, then children of this node may access properties on `foo.bar` directly, as if they were properties of the controller.
-For example:

 #### Rendering Views